 Businesses have an important role to play in protecting children's rights during the COVID-19 pandemic.
-We encourage companies to consider children in their response and business decisions in the days, weeks and months ahead.
+UNICEF encourages companies to consider children in their response and business decisions in the days, weeks and months ahead.
 UNICEF and partners have developed initial recommendations on:

-We have also considered what the corona virus outbreak tells us about the importance of family-friendly policies in the United States.
+UNICEF USA has also considered what the outbreak tells us about the importance of family-friendly policies in the United States.

 UNICEF and UNICEF USA are seeking to change business behavior and practices as they affect children by collaborating with a range of stakeholders, including companies, governments, civil society, children and young people.